benjaminboruff/blasteroids/README.md

 #### An ES2015/Phaser game a la Asteroids

 # Setup
-To use this bootstrap you’ll need to install a few things before you have a working copy of the project.
+You need to follow steps 1-4 before you have a working copy of the project.

 ## 1. Clone this repo: